roboticslab-uc3m/teo-developer-manual/README.md

 Welcome to the tentative entry point for TEO software.
 Here we will speak about:
+0. TEO humanoid robot software architecture
 1. TEO humanoid robot software intended for use on any PC
 2. TEO humanoid robot firmware intended for use inside the robot
 3. TEO humanoid robot demonstration software
 4. TEO humanoid robot research software
 5. TEO humanoid robot additional documentation

+## 0. TEO humanoid robot software architecture

+While there is technically no software architecture diagram, as it is flexible, a good example can be found at: https://github.com/roboticslab-uc3m/follow-me

 ## 1. TEO humanoid robot source code intended for use on any PC